We are moving to a "Waiting List" style adoption. Click on LIST for details.

 Food blocks should make up 90% of their diet.

-Good treats are: kale and lettuce (except iceberg), broccoli, green beans, tomatoes, pizza crust, Chex: Rice, Wheat, and Oats type, regular Cheerios, plain Kix, Honey Smacks (limited) for training, animal cookies, natural unsalted sunflower seeds (limit quantity), diced apples, pears, and melon (no seeds), sliced strawberries and banana, cooked pasta and rice, [Chinese takeout?
-Give them a treat too!], hard-boiled eggs (you'll need to crack it, and then you want to watch them work for it), cooked ham, steak, turkey, or chicken, including larger bones.
-Small meatballs (turkey or beef) are enjoyed, as well.
-Some say their rats love cooked meatballs with lots of Italian herbs.
+Good treats are: Chex: rice, wheat, and oats type, regular cheerios, plain Kix, rice krispies for training, animal cookies, natural unsalted sunflower seeds (limit quantity), diced apples, pears, and melon (no seeds), sliced strawberries and banana.
+Some veggies, thawed or streammed peas, romaine lettuce, cookied cabbage, oatmeal, fries, cooked pasta and rice, [Chinese takeout?
+Give them a treat too!], hard-boiled eggs (you'll need to crack the shell), cooked ham, steak, turkey, or chicken, including larger bones.
+Cooked chicken livers and gizzards.
+Meatballs and pizzacrust make them ecstatic!

 Not all treats work for rats, as they have a sensitive digestive system.
 What can be eaten by guinea pigs and chinchillas can kill a rat.
 Alfalfa, dried beans and corn, hay, and artichokes can build up in their digestive tract and kill them because they cannot pass the fibrous material.
 Read ingredients on treats because even if there is a picture of a rat, or it says the treats are for rodents, that does NOT mean it is really okay.
 Even Oxbow, the maker of the #1 commercial rat food (small flat triangle food pellets) uses alfalfa in treats.